geshan/au-companies-providing-work-visa-sponsorship/README.md

 ## Disclaimer

 Most companies in the above list have been pulled in from [StackOverflow Jobs](https://stackoverflow.com/jobs?l=Australia&d=50&u=Km&v=true) search with visa sponsor flag.
 We don't take responsibility of these companies sponsoring employees.
+Some companies only sponsor senior roles.
 If you think any company above should be removed from the list please send a PR.